FrancisVega/fractalcomp/README.md

 ### Examples of use

-This command creates the three base components files using templates in comp-templates folder

 ```bash
 # Create a button component with the nunjucks file
 newcomp button --type nunjucks --css --json